 Helping the Earth

-Even if you only have to drive 3 miles (10 minutes on residential streets) each way to get to an in-person college counseling session, that releases on average over 5 pounds of CO2!
-Obviously this varies by vehicle, so if you’re curious for a more specific number, check out “map my emissions” to see how much you’re saving by using Empowerly rather than your local in-person counseling service.
+Even if you only have to drive 3 miles (10 minutes on residential streets) each way to get to an in-person session?
+Well, that trip releases on average over 5 pounds of CO2!
+Obviously this varies by vehicle, for a more specific number, you can “map my emissions.”
+This will show you how much you could save by using Empowerly!
 Our services help prepare students on how to interact in the professional world behind our screens.
-Grasping these new social norms now will give them an advantage in internships and workplaces that have a significant online component, something that more and more companies will move to as they seek to reap multiple public health benefits.
+Grasping these new social norms now will give them an advantage in internships and workplaces that have a significant online component.
+More and more companies will move forward digitally as they seek to reap multiple public health benefits.

 In addition to making sure you’re in a healthier setting, online counseling also makes sure you’re in a less stressful setting.

 Mental health matters

 Most of us are going to handle stressful planning better if we’re in a comfortable setting.
 I don’t know of anyone who’s ideal comfortable setting is a classroom or corporate office.
 Especially now that I can’t stop thinking about viruses lurking in the fabric of a waiting room chair… Our students and counselors feel more comfortable and productive working from the comfort of their homes.
 The time saved on commuting (and time saved by being healthy instead of sick) gives our students an edge!
 More time allows them to submit a better application.